International Negotiations and International Business Negotiations [4-mins read]

 Well, in the first place, be very careful with who you consider your friend.
 Be cautious with giving away concessions; once given, it’s hard to take them back.
 And keep in the back of your mind that when you part at first, the deal is likely not final.

-The deal is not being kept or worded in the contract like it should be
+3. The deal is not being kept or worded in the contract as it should be

 Sticking to a contract or sticking to the relationship.
 That is the point I want to get at here.
 So this is not related to corruption.
 What’s going on then?